-At this stage of the project, it is time to evaluate how well the model satisfies the originally-stated business goal.
+At this stage of the project, it is time to evaluate how well the model satisfies the originally-stated business goal (phase 1).

-During this stage, you will determine how well the model meets your business objectives and success criteria.
 If the model is supposed to predict customers who are likely to purchase a product, then does it sufficiently differentiate between the two classes?
 Is there sufficient lift?
 Are the trade-offs shown in the confusion matrix acceptable?
 Can the model be improved by adding text data?
 Should transactional data such as purchases (market-basket data) be included?
 Should costs associated with false positives or false negatives be incorporated into the model?